 Posted: Wed Aug 15, 2012 12:29 pm

-Joined: Sat Nov 08,
+Joined: Sat Nov 08, 2008

 There are no Vector Analyzers that have the low

 end dynamic range sensitivity to make this measurement.

 down to -174dBm with special processing and calibration

 point of -130dBm, you need to measure down to -150dBm

 plus your coupler loss to make the 20dB return loss

 measurement.
 I suggest using a coupler instead of

 signals that might interfere with the signal being

 measured.
 R&S may also have a Spec An than can

 measure down that low.
 Good luck with it.